lc-soz/enem-analysis/README.md

 ### Motivation

-Created for improve my knowledge in python and for explore range of grades in ENEM, majorly comparison between amount of correct answers in four major fields of knowledge and final grade.
+Created to improve my knowledge in python and for explore range of grades in ENEM, majorly comparison between amount of correct answers in four major fields of knowledge and final grade.